First Reader Position

-To apply, please email a brief cover letter introducing yourself and speaking to your experience and your reasons for wanting the position.
-Provide any links to online publications you may have of your own criticism and/or creative writing.
-Include your website and social media links, if you have them.
+To apply, please email a brief cover letter introducing yourself and speaking to your reasons for wanting the position.
+If you have links to online publications of your own creative writing and/or criticism, please include them, as well as your website and social media links, if any.

 Why Read for a Literary Publisher?